Titanium dioxide (TiO2) can help to promote a more sustainable built environment from the beginning to the end of a building’s life.

 TiO2 is used widely in the built environment and can help to make construction products and buildings more sustainable.

-TiO2 pigment helps to maintain the quality of products for longer.
-In coatings like external paints, it enhances the durability of construction products through its resistance to heat, light and weathering.
-This means there can be less need to replace construction materials or renovate buildings.
-TiO2 pigment in plastics helps to protect and extend plastic product lifetime, helping to reduce plastic waste.
+TiO2 pigments help to maintain the quality of products for longer.
+In decorative outdoor paints, TiO2 enhances their opacity and supports durability through a resistance to heat, light and weathering.
+TiO2 pigment in plastics helps to protect and extend plastic product lifetime, contributing to the reduction of plastic waste.

 TiO2 is used in construction products in some of the world’s most notable architectural landmarks to help protect them from the elements.
 The protective properties of TiO2 in plastic pipes also helps to keep drinking water safe.